 Gentle Friendly have achieved the rare feat of making a sound that is instantly recognizable as their own, forged from a rich tapestry of influences and a particular brand of 'Future Englishness'.
 Urgent and insistent; adventurously skewed and complex whilst underpinned by strong melodic hooks, you might catch glimpses of the visceral rhythmic chaos of early Animal Collective; the fractured melodic sensibility of punk pioneers like Wire or This Heat; as well as hearing the influence of the loop-based electronics and sample-experimentation of post-rock pioneers like Disco Inferno and Seefeel or more modern dance splinter genres like juke / footwork and wonky.

-The band signed to FatCat in January 2014, and their third album is set to be released on the label in early summer 2014.
+The band signed to FatCat in January 2014, and their third album - 'KAUA'I O'O A'A' was released on the label in early summer 2014.